wilkos-dans/notify-documentation/webroot/content/changelog/index.md

 * `context` added

 ##### Changes to scenarios

+Terms from the COAR Notify vocabulary have changed in the scenarios:
+* `coar-notify:ReviewSuccess` has become `coar-notify:ReviewAction`
+* `coar-notify:EndorsementSuccess` has become `coar-notify:EndorsementAction`
+* `coar-notify:IngestSuccess` has become `coar-notify:IngestAction`

 ###### Scenario 1
 * `object` in steps 3 and 5 no longer references the resource that was reviewed